Vkeat660/digitalocean-dcos-cassandra/README.md

 ## Where to go from here ##

-Now that you've got a cassandra cluster up and running, it's relatively easy to add injestion and analytics on top of it.
+Now that you've got a cassandra cluster up and running, it's relatively easy to add ingestion and analytics on top of it.
 Although not covered in this tutorial, you might want to try to following:

 ```
 dcos package install spark